Motorola Edge Plus

 High Battery Power with Compact Design

-This device is available in red and black colors with glass body casing.
-It weighs 203 grams, has a thickness of 9.6 mm, a width of 71.38 mm, and a length of 161.07 mm.
-Additionally, the device boasts up to 5,000 mAh battery capacity and supports an impressive 18W fast charging.
-Or you can also opt for 15W wireless charging.
-For me, 5,000 of battery capacity that charges only at 15 to 18W is pretty low, so it takes a while for users to charge the battery.
+This device is offered in red and black options, and it comes with a glass body casing.
+It clocks in at 203 grams, it has a thickness of 9.6 mm, and the dimensions are 71.38 mm in width plus 161.07 mm in length.
+On top of that, it also comes with up to 5,000 mAh battery capacity and it supports an impressive 18W fast charging.
+Or, if you prefer, you can go with 15W wireless charging instead.
+Still though, for me 5,000 mAh of battery capacity but only 15 to 18W charging feels kinda low, so it can take a while for users to get the battery back up.

-Furthermore, it supports the 5G generation and runs on the Android 10 operating system.
-The fingerprint reader of Motorola Edge Plus is designed to be embedded in the screen.
+Also, it supports 5G generation and it runs on the Android 10 operating system.
+The fingerprint reader on the Motorola Edge Plus is made to be embedded in the display, which is a neat detail.

 Software and User Interface